Send money overseas safely and inexpensively with a bank draft.

 - Inexpensive.
 Although you will have to pay a fee when you apply for an international bank draft, drafts are still a relatively cost-effective method of sending funds overseas.

 - In local currency.
-As the cheque is made out in the local currency where it will be sent, it does not require conversion and is therefore able to be banked quicker than a cheque written in Australian Dollars.
+As the check is made out in the local currency where it will be sent, it does not require conversion and is therefore able to be banked quicker than a check written in USD.

 - Secure.
 Bank drafts must be deposited into a bank account and cannot be cashed.